isomerpages/ogp-sync/_for-employers/For Employers or Organisations.md

 *   UIN: **Unique Identification Number** (NRIC, FIN number)

 *   test_id: Each test result submitted will be tagged to a unique test_id.
 The test id only serves as a way to differentiate two different tests.

 *You may ignore this field if it is not needed.*

 *   administration_mode: This can either be **supervised or unsupervised**
 	* Supervised: taken at QTC or clinics.
 	* Unsupervised: self swabs taken at individual’s convenience.

-4.  produced_at: Date when test is taken.
+*   produced_at: Date when test is taken.

-5.  result: This can either be **positive or negative.**
+*   result: This can either be **positive or negative.**

-6.  test_type: **ART**
+*   test_type: **ART**

-7.  brand: Supervised swabs: The brand of the test kit - **BD Veritor, SD Biosensor, Standard Q, Abbott Pandio Covid-19 AG.**
+*   brand: Supervised swabs: The brand of the test kit - **BD Veritor, SD Biosensor, Standard Q, Abbott Pandio Covid-19 AG.**
 	* Self-swabs: users submit the ART form with no test brand included.
 This field will be displayed as **Others**.

-**Data fields on [art_results.csv]:**